OPUS Archives and Research Center

 Direct phone: 805.879.7397

 Jennifer Maxon, BA in Writing and Master of Library and Information Science.
-In addition to being responsible for the control of and care for resources of enduring value, her focus is on systems for discovery and access to cultural materials, including project development and oversight, information organization, online finding aids and user-centered approaches to content discovery, and digitization.
+In addition to being responsible for the control of and care for resources of enduring value, her focus is on systems for discovery and access to cultural materials, including grant writing, project development and oversight, information organization, online finding aids and user-centered approaches to content discovery, and digitization.
 Prior to her arrival at OPUS, Jennifer worked at the Museum of Ventura County for 12 years as Systems Librarian/Archivist and ultimately as Director of Access and Technology.
 Before becoming an archivist, she worked in educational and scholarly books production at Sage Publications.